aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 > See concrete [example](#remove---target-from-docker-build-command).

 The proposed solution for this case is to run standard regression tests.
 That is, run old CLI integration tests on the latest code (Framework and CLI).

 This will make sure that old CLI functionality is still working, assuming of course it was covered by our integration tests.

-In addition, we will also run regression tests using new CLI code and previous framework versions.
+In addition, we will also run regression tests using new CLI code and **previous** framework version.
 This will ensure that existing CLI functionality does not rely on new framework capabilities.

 > See concrete [example](#change-artifact-metadata-type-value)